-Put on rubber, nitrile or latex gloves.
+Put on gloves.

 If there are any broken pieces of glass or sharp objects, pick them up with care.
 Place all broken objects on a paper towel.
 Fold the paper towel and place in a zip locking bag.
 Secure the bag and label it as directed by your local health or fire department.